abaodedidi/calculator/README.md

 8. Equation editing and equation legality check
 The user can modify and delete the other program during the calculation process.
 When the user clicks "=", the program will check the legality of the other program to avoid calculation errors.
+9.Drawing function
+The user can click the func button to open the function drawing function.
+The function drawing function currently includes graphic drawing such as "sin", "cos", "tan" and other functions.
+Users can choose to draw corresponding function graphs according to their needs.
+10.Unit testing
+the program uses JUnit4 to write unit test cases to verify the program's enforceability and accuracy.
+The unit test case is in the "ExampleUnitTest" class.
+11.The first boot
+when the user opens the program for the first time, will enter the boot page, the user can enter the main program by clicking "start".